Pokémon Puzzle Challenge

 Besides the uncompressed mugshots, there are many blocks of compressed graphics still left over from Panel de Pon, including the title screen, which reveals that the game was supposed to be called Panel de Pon GB before the Pokémon rebranding.
 (All offsets are for the Japanese version.)

-Game Genie code ??0-23B-80E (where ?? is either 22 or 23) will start Pokémon Puzzle Challenge in a screen setting viewer/CHR set viewer.
+Game Genie code ??0-23B-80E (22 or 23) will start Pokémon Puzzle Challenge in a screen setting viewer/CHR set viewer.

 - Character and Pokémon portraits can also be displayed from screens 0C-2E.